-Mary has the capacity to represent clients using collaborative law methods, which she has practiced since 2001 when Texas first enacted legislation adopting the collaborative law process to accord the same finality to an agreement reached through this process as is accorded a settlement agreement reached in mediation.
-Since she trained as a collaborative law attorney in 2001, she has effectively guided numerous clients through the divorce process using this alternative dispute resolution method.
+Mary has the capacity to represent clients using collaborative divorce methods, which she has practiced since 2001 when Texas first enacted legislation adopting the collaborative divorce process to accord the same finality to an agreement reached through this process as is accorded a settlement agreement reached in mediation.
+Since she trained as a collaborative divorce attorney in 2001, she has effectively guided numerous clients through the divorce process using this alternative dispute resolution method.

-Collaborative Law provides a method for cooperatively resolving even complicated matters in a less stressful, more cost effective process that can help to set the tone for amicable solutions for current disputes and even future problems.
-Collaborative Law methods are utilized in divorce, modification and pre- and post-marital agreement cases.
+Collaborative Divorce provides a method for cooperatively resolving even complicated matters in a less stressful, more cost effective process that can help to set the tone for amicable solutions for current disputes and even future probleMs.
+Collaborative Divorce methods are utilized in divorce, modification and pre- and post-marital agreement cases.